nshafer/django-hashid-field/README.rst

     $ pip install django-hashid-field

-Configure a global SALT for all HashidFields to use by default in your settings.py.
+Configure a global SALT for all HashidFields to use by default in your settings.py. (*Note*: Using a global salt for all fields will result in IDs from different fields/models being the same.
+If you want to have unique hashid strings for the same id, then also configure per-field salts as described in Field Parameters below.)

 .. code-block:: python